In this article, you'll learn how to lower your processing rates as well as what types of merchants actually need a high risk merchant account.

 If you do have a processing history of chargebacks, then it’s probably a good thing to set aside a percentage of your proceeds to help offset that.

-Remember that what you’re looking for in a contract is a month to month contract with no exit penalties.
+Remember that what you’re looking for in a contract is a month to month contract with no termination fee.

 You should be processing with a company that wants to keep you processing with them because you want to be there.